nandrian-usc/DSCI560-HW2/README.md

 python --version
 ```

 v.
-(Check that random script need extra library other than basic python package) Installed Matplotlib (version 3.2 was the most stable for python 3.8) to generate plot line visualization by running:
+(Check that random script need extra library other than basic python package) Install Matplotlib (version 3.2 was the most stable for python 3.8) to generate plot line visualization by running:

 ```
 pip install matplotlib==3.2